Meet the Practitioners from the Adelaide Trauma Centre

 I am a Clinical Social Worker and Certified Sensorimotor Psychotherapist.
 I have been providing therapeutic services in the community for 20 years.
 Narrative Therapy, Mindfulness and Sensorimotor Psychotherapy – a body inclusive developmentally based trauma therapy, are frameworks that shape how I work.

 I am particularly interested in the relationship between the mind and body and how overwhelming experiences can affect us in ways that can’t be understood or processed through conversation alone.
 Incorporating the physical aspects of traumatic memories and symptoms into therapy allows me to support people to stabilise, process and heal traumatic experiences in a safe and regulated way.
 I am also interested in the way trauma symptoms are often identified as anxiety and depression and the importance of identifying this and treating the underlying traumatic injury from a wholistic framework.

 I have particular interests in the overlapping areas of violence and abuse, sexual and reproductive health, grief and loss and trauma.
 I work with adults.

 Sessions are generally for 1 hour and a Medicare rebate ($75.95) is available with a Mental Health Care Plan from a GP.
-Fee’s are on a sliding scale.
-No bulk billing spots available currently.
+The session fee is $150.
+I offer a limited number of bulk billing spaces to HCC holders.

 Location: 29 Regent Street North, Adelaide CBD, 5000